lz-public/user-articles/README.md

-# README #
+# UserArticles Service #

-This is the "User-Articles" server.
-* This service provides a HTTP API to manage users and articles that can be posted by them
+This serivice provides support for mobile apps, managing users and articles exposing a REST API.

-* Under heavy development
+You can create users (currently, you can't make changes to them).
+However, you can add, update, delete and query articles.
+The service has been designed to be configured for different environments and has some catching logic in the article query.
+There is a lot we could do to improve this server.
+The section "Future improvements" is a small list of how it can be extend.

 ## Roadmap